 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Murder Most Medieval: Noble Tales of Ignoble Demises

-by Brendan DuBois, Clayton Emery, Doug Allyn, Edward Marston, Ellis Peters, Gillian Linscott, John Helfers, Kathy Lynn Emerson, Kristine Kathryn Rusch, Lillian Stewart Carl, Margaret Frazer, Martin H. Greenberg, Michael Jecks, Peter Tremayne, Tony Geraghty
+Brendan DuBois, Clayton Emery, Doug Allyn, Edward Marston, Ellis Peters, Gillian Linscott, John Helfers, Kathy Lynn Emerson, Kristine Kathryn Rusch, Lillian Stewart Carl, Margaret Frazer, Martin H. Greenberg, Michael Jecks, Peter Tremayne, Tony Geraghty

 An anthology of thirteen tales of medieval murder from low to high and with justice in between.